 This project was a winner of the Community Design Collaborative's PlaySpace Design Competition.

 The original competition design envisioned a dynamic nature play space built on top of the existing site.
-Rather than starting from scratch, we reimagined existing site features, like out of date play structures, and utilized reclaimed materials, such as salvaged trees, logs and steppers, mulch, and sand.
+Rather than starting from scratch, we reimagined existing site features, like out of date play structures, and utilized reclaimed materials, such as salvaged trees, logs, steppers, mulch, and sand.
 We saw our design as a lightweight, inexpensive kit of parts that could be utilized to transform urban playgrounds in Philadelphia and across the country.